aprilbala/aprilbala.github.io/projects/project-2.md

 <img class="ui large right floated rounded image" src="../images/coabh-homepage.png" >

+Cracks of a Broken Heart is a website I created and managed for my high school senior project.

 Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
 The project helped me learn how to design and implement a responsive web site.

 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.